antowan/jquery-widget-heatmap/README.md

 Todo
 --------------
-- [ ] Add control panel to modify dynamically the jquery widget options
+- [ ] Add more options to setup the jquery widget
 - [ ] Add new datasources

 Contact